 It serves as the orchestrator [2] for distributed parallel benchmarking experiments in a Kubernetes Cloud.
+This has been tested at Amazon Web Services, Google Cloud, Microsoft Azure, IBM Cloud und Oracle Cloud and at Minikube installations.

 The basic workflow is [1,2]: start a virtual machine, install monitoring software and a database management system, import data, run benchmarks (external tool) and shut down everything with a single command.
 A more advanced workflow is: Plan a sequence of such experiments, run plan as a batch and join results for comparison.